 Note (3) - Recently Issued Accounting Guidance: In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which changes the way companies evaluate credit losses for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans and other specified instruments, entities are required to use a new forward-looking "expected loss" model to evaluate impairment, potentially resulting in earlier recognition of allowances for losses.
 The new standard also requires enhanced disclosures, including the requirement to disclose the information used to track credit quality by year of origination for most financing receivables.
 The guidance was required to be applied using a cumulative-effect transition method.
 The Company adopted this ASU effective July 1, 2023, the first day of its fiscal year ending June 30, 2024.
-As a result, the consolidated financial statements for the quarter ended September 30, 2023 are presented under the new standard, while the comparative prior year period is not adjusted and continues to be reported in accordance with the historical accounting policy.
-The adoption of this ASU did not have a material impact on our consolidated financial statements.
+As a result, the consolidated financial statements for the three and six-months ended December 31, 2023 are presented under the new standard, while the comparative prior year period is not adjusted and continues to be reported in accordance with the historical accounting policy.
+The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.

-Trade receivables as of September 30, 2023 were \$47.8 million, net of an allowance of \$2.0 million.
+Trade receivables as of December 31, 2023 were \$44.3 million, net of an allowance of \$1.8 million.

-The Company measures the allowance for credit losses on trade receivables on a collective (pool) basis when similar risk characteristics exist.
+The Company measures its allowance for credit losses on trade receivables on a collective (pool) basis when similar risk characteristics exist.
 Trade receivables are generally pooled based on the type of transaction generating the trade receivable.
-The Company establishes an estimate for the allowance for credit losses resulting from the failure of its clients to make required payments by applying an aging schedule to pools of assets.
+The Company establishes an estimate for its allowance for credit losses resulting from the failure of customers to make required payments by applying an aging schedule to pools of assets.
 The Company generally monitors macroeconomic indicators to assess whether adjustments are necessary to reflect current conditions.